-IMPORTANT: Because impl_1 and impl_greybox are both parents, their static design results will be different, and their resulting bitstreams will NOT be compatible in hardware.
-Only bitstreams derived from a single parent (and subsequently confirmed using PR Verify) should ever be delivered through partial reconfiguration to a device.
+IMPORTANT!
+Because impl_1 and impl_greybox are both parents, their static design results will be different, and their resulting bitstreams will NOT be compatible in hardware.
+Only bitstreams derived from a single parent (and subsequently confirmed using PR Verify) should ever be delivered through Dynamic Function eXchange (DFX) to a device.

-Step 6: Modifying a Design Source or Options
+Step 7: Modifying a Design Source or Options